 Perhaps the oldest formally organized skate organization in the city, formed in the early 1990s and for a time a part of NYRSA (see below).
 They are a volunteer group who provide free stopping clinics at the West 72nd St. (Strawberry Fields) entrance to Central Park on Saturday afternoons April through October, offer paid lessons at other times during the week (typically Wednesday after work and Saturday mornings), and may tour the park loop looking for skaters and other park users in trouble.

 Skating organization formed in early 1997 to replace the defunct NYRSA (see below).
-Empire primarily serves recreational, fitness and speed skaters, with group skates, skate tours, etc. Empire sponsors NYC's oldest group skate — the Tuesday Night Skate — but its biggest activity is a weekend-long fest (typically the first weekend of August) called the Big Apple Roll, with multiple group skates over four days.
-They also organize travel to other East Coast cities during the year — including Miami, Boston, Philadelphia and Washington, D.C. — for those cities' big group skate events.
+Empire primarily serves recreational, fitness and speed skaters, with group skates, skate tours, speed training sessions, etc. Empire sponsors NYC's oldest group skate — the Tuesday Night Skate — but its biggest activity is a weekend-long fest (typically the first weekend of August) called the Big Apple Roll, with multiple group skates over four days.

-For more about some other Empire events, see the group skates page.
+For more about Empire group skates, see the group skates page.

 Long Island Rollerblading, Travel and Sports Association (LIRTSA)